iftekmahmud/iftekmahmud.github.io/blog/wireless-dos/README.md

     This displays a list of APs, including their BSSID (MAC address), channel, and connected clients.

-    In my test, I noted my AP’s BSSID (`E8:65:D4:xx:xx:xx`) for my "Bravo 6" network, which I used for both the target AP and my wireless adapter MAC address since I was testing on my own equipment.
+    In my test, I noted my AP's BSSID (`E8:65:D4:xx:xx:xx`) for my "Bravo 6" network, which I used for both the target AP and my wireless adapter MAC address since I was testing on my own equipment.

 ### 2. Launching the Deauthentication Attack